Social psychology: Social influence

 The second major area of social influence research is compliance, which refers to any change in behavior that is due to a request or suggestion from another person.
+Two common compliance strategies are 'foot-in-the-door,' which involves getting a person to agree to a small request to increase the likelihood of agreeing to a larger one, and 'door-in-the-face,' which involves making a large request that is likely to be refused to make a subsequent smaller request more likely to be accepted.
 The foot-in-the-door technique is a compliance method in which the persuader requests a small favor and then follows up with a larger favor (e.g., asking for the time and then asking for ten dollars).
 A related trick is the bait and switch, which is a disingenuous sales strategy that involves enticing potential customers with advertisements of low-priced items which turn out to be unavailable in order to sell a more expensive item.

 The third major form of social influence is obedience; this is a change in behavior that is the result of a direct order or command from another person.
 Obedience as a form of compliance was dramatically highlighted by the Milgram study, wherein people were ready to administer shocks to a person in distress on a researcher's command.

 An unusual kind of social influence is the self-fulfilling prophecy.
 This is a prediction that, by being made, causes itself to become true.
 For example, in the financial field, if it is widely believed that a crash is imminent, investors may lose confidence, sell most of their stock, and thus cause a crash.
 Similarly, people may expect hostility in others and induce this hostility by their own behavior.